WebAssembly/spec/spectec/test-prose/TEST.md

 Instr_ok/struct.set
 - the instruction (STRUCT.SET x i) is valid with the instruction type [(REF NULL (_IDX x)), $unpack(zt)] -> [] if:
-  - the defined type C.TYPES[x] is defined in the context.
+  - the defined type C.TYPES[x] exists.
   - The :ref:`expansion <aux-expand-deftype>` of C.TYPES[x] is the composite type (STRUCT yt*)
   - |yt*| is greater than i.
   - the field type yt*[i] is (MUT zt).

 Instr_ok/array.new
 - the instruction (ARRAY.NEW x) is valid with the instruction type [$unpack(zt), I32] -> [(REF (_IDX x))] if:
-  - the defined type C.TYPES[x] is defined in the context.
+  - the defined type C.TYPES[x] exists.
   - The :ref:`expansion <aux-expand-deftype>` of C.TYPES[x] is the composite type (ARRAY (mut zt))

 Instr_ok/array.new_default
 - the instruction (ARRAY.NEW_DEFAULT x) is valid with the instruction type [I32] -> [(REF (_IDX x))] if:
-  - the defined type C.TYPES[x] is defined in the context.
+  - the defined type C.TYPES[x] exists.
   - The :ref:`expansion <aux-expand-deftype>` of C.TYPES[x] is the composite type (ARRAY (mut zt))
   - the value $default_($unpack(zt)) is ?(val).

 Instr_ok/array.new_fixed
 - the instruction (ARRAY.NEW_FIXED x n) is valid with the instruction type $unpack(zt)^n -> [(REF (_IDX x))] if:
-  - the defined type C.TYPES[x] is defined in the context.
+  - the defined type C.TYPES[x] exists.
   - The :ref:`expansion <aux-expand-deftype>` of C.TYPES[x] is the composite type (ARRAY (mut zt))

 Instr_ok/array.new_elem
 - the instruction (ARRAY.NEW_ELEM x y) is valid with the instruction type [I32, I32] -> [(REF (_IDX x))] if:
-  - the defined type C.TYPES[x] is defined in the context.
+  - the defined type C.TYPES[x] exists.
   - The :ref:`expansion <aux-expand-deftype>` of C.TYPES[x] is the composite type (ARRAY (mut rt))
-  - the element type C.ELEMS[y] is defined in the context.
+  - the element type C.ELEMS[y] exists.
   - C.ELEMS[y] matches the reference type rt.

 Instr_ok/array.new_data
 - the instruction (ARRAY.NEW_DATA x y) is valid with the instruction type [I32, I32] -> [(REF (_IDX x))] if:
-  - the defined type C.TYPES[x] is defined in the context.
+  - the defined type C.TYPES[x] exists.
   - The :ref:`expansion <aux-expand-deftype>` of C.TYPES[x] is the composite type (ARRAY (mut zt))
   - $unpack(zt) is contained in [numtype, vectype].
-  - the data type C.DATAS[y] is defined in the context.
+  - the data type C.DATAS[y] exists.
   - C.DATAS[y] is OK.

 Instr_ok/array.get
 - the instruction (ARRAY.GET sx? x) is valid with the instruction type [(REF NULL (_IDX x)), I32] -> [$unpack(zt)] if:
-  - the defined type C.TYPES[x] is defined in the context.
+  - the defined type C.TYPES[x] exists.
   - The :ref:`expansion <aux-expand-deftype>` of C.TYPES[x] is the composite type (ARRAY (mut zt))
   - ((sx? is ?()) is equivalent to (zt is $unpack(zt))).

 Instr_ok/array.set
 - the instruction (ARRAY.SET x) is valid with the instruction type [(REF NULL (_IDX x)), I32, $unpack(zt)] -> [] if:
-  - the defined type C.TYPES[x] is defined in the context.
+  - the defined type C.TYPES[x] exists.
   - The :ref:`expansion <aux-expand-deftype>` of C.TYPES[x] is the composite type (ARRAY (MUT zt))

 Instr_ok/array.len